trustep/io.trustep.aws.cloudformation.custom-resources/custom-resource-quicksight-permissions-property-permission.md

 ### `Actions`

-The IAM action to grant permissions on\.
+The quicksight action to grant permissions on\.
 On update, removed actions will be revoked.

 *Required*: Yes